yebihara/ApexTestPlus/README.md

 * to visualize code coverage
 * to view a specific part of debug log that is associated with each test method

-See [a sample test result](doc/sample_result/index.html) that Apex Test Plus actually generated.
+Clone or download this repository and open `doc/sample_result/index.html` in a web browser.
+You can see a sample test result that Apex Test Plus actually generated.
 To know Force.com Migration Tool, see the [Force.com Migration Tool Guide](http://www.salesforce.com/us/developer/docs/daas/index.htm).